Sustainable Development of Buildings in Canada overview

 Why this manual matters for the ExAC

-Inside the manual, the ten chapters
+Inside the manual: the ten chapters

-ChapterWhat it coversStudy plan citation
+ChapterWhat it coversExamitect study plan citation

 Introduction Design and implementation processes for green buildings, including the Integrated Design Approach, life cycle assessment, and goal-setting at project start.
 Category 13.3 (sustainable design strategies).